tomayac/netinfo/README.md

 Operating systems like Windows or macOS make realtime network statistics available in their _Task Manager_ respectively their _Activity Monitor_ apps.
 On the command line, many operating systems offer the [`nettop`](https://github.com/Emanem/nettop) tool or other means to obtain network statistics.
-User agents can, at their own discretion, report these statistics in buckets of bit per second ranges.
+User agents can, at their own discretion, report these statistics in buckets of exponentially growing size of bit per second ranges.

 - The Windows _Task Manager_: